zeantsoi/jDoom/README.md

 ### Installation

-jDoom is written _purely in Javascript_.
+jDoom is written in ___pure__ Javascript_.
 Therefore, it does not require any libraries, frameworks, or other dependencies in order to function.
 Conversely, jDoom doesn't care what other dependencies are installed.
 It is completely unobtrusive, self-encapsulated, and deliberately designed to bear zero-to-minimal impact on other libraries.

 Simply add a `<script>` tag referencing `jdoom.js` or `jdoom.min.js` to your markup, and you're ready to go.